-Sectional doors: Modern, vertically opening sectional doors also have a thermally insulating inner layer of PU.
-This ensures higher strength and effective protection from burglary.
+Sectional doors: Modern, vertically opening sectional doors also have a thermally insulating inner layer of polyurethane.
+This ensures higher strength and offers more safety.

 Industrial doors: Well-heated industrial buildings need efficiently insulated doors so that the warmth stays at the workplace and energy loss does not send costs spiraling.
 Slats reinforced with Elastopor® deliver extra security and take up less space than conventional roller doors.

 Many components are crucial for superlative quality in the production of polyurethane sandwich elements.
-Along with our precision-tuned PU systems BASF also offers solutions in state-of-the art process technologies.
-The patented rake technology of BASF makes the production of high-grade PU and PIR sandwich panels more stable and more cost-effective.
+Along with our precision-tuned polyurethane systems BASF also offers solutions in state-of-the art process technologies.
+The patented rake technology of BASF makes the production of polyurethane sandwich panels more stable and more cost-effective.
 With its modular design, the patented rake replaces conventional laydown devices and can be adapted precisely to the construction panel being produced.

 Elastopor® is able to flow through and adhere to complex shapes and surfaces which provides a freedom of design as well as complete insulation, even in unconventional designs.